DanWilSE/pizza/README.md

 ## special thanks to:

-Jenny at Thinkful for being a great gjuide through this.
+Jenny at Thinkful for being a great guide through this.